daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition.md

 ### *Colony collection*

-Parent colonies were collected from the Mahana site on Moorea's north shore.
+Parent colonies were collected from the Mahana site on Moorea's north shore (17°29'12.5"S 149°53'16.1"W).

 ![field site](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/Moorea2022/mahana.png)

-We first collected n=24 colonies for Danielle's project at 0800-0900 at the Mahana field site.
+We first collected n=24 *Acropora. pulchra* colonies for Danielle's project at 0800-0900 at the Mahana field site.
 We transported these colonies back to Gump station at 1000.
+Parental colonies had previously experienced a marine heatwave scenario or ambient diel conditions in March-April 2022.
+All information on the heatwave experiment and data can be found [here](https://github.com/daniellembecker/Gametogenesis/tree/main/heatwave).

 We then collected n=25 colonies (approx. 15-30cm in diameter) from large patches of *Acropora pulchra* from the Mahana field site between 1000-1200.
 We have a year-long project that has been tracking histology and physiology of colonies (Danielle's project) at this site and therefore we have temperature and light data from this site as environmental context.
 The colonies collected are considered "wildtype" and were not taken from tagged colonies.
 Colonies were collected from different patches to obtain a genetically diverse sample.